ESF College Connect and Skills for Industry

 This project is part-funded through the Northern Ireland European Social Fund Programme 2014 – 2020 and the Department for the Economy.

 Belfast Metropolitan College, in partnership with five Northern Ireland Further Education Colleges, will deliver the College Connect programme.
-College Connect targets NEET young people aged 16-24 across NI and will be operational during 2018-2022.
-During this period Belfast MET will engage 128 young people supporting their integration into further education and employment.
+College Connect targets young people aged 16-24 across NI and will be operational during 2018-2022.
+During this period Belfast Met will through the College Connect programme help young people via supporting their integration into further education and employment within the Hospitality sector.

 College Connect will provide a bridge into level 2 provision and further apprenticeship opportunities.
 Delivery will be underpinned by a comprehensive ‘wrap around’ support network provided by 2 mentors.